-Note that in the partitioning algorithms for gate virtualization, the search space scales only one-dimensionally with the number of qubits in the circuit and not also with the number of binary gates in the circuit, as is the case with wire-cutting [77].
-Since the number of binary gates in a circuit is typically much larger than the number of qubits, our gate-cutting techniques are generally much more efficient than their wire-cutting counterparts.
+Note that in the partitioning algorithms for gate virtualization, the search space scales only onedimensionally with the number of qubits in the circuit and not also with the number of two-qubit gates in the circuit, as is the case with wire-cutting [83].
+Since the number of two-qubit gates in a circuit is typically much larger than the number of qubits, our gate-cutting techniques are generally much more efficient than their wire-cutting counterparts.
 This makes optimal graph partitioning for gate virtualization a suitable option for current quantum algorithms with hundreds of qubits and few partitions, where the circuit cutting time is negligible compared to execution time.